-Cryonics is about living.
+Cryonics is about celebrating life.
 It's about being there for your grandchildren who might never have to endure cryonics themselves.
 Cryonics is about love of family and the refusal to let happy memories die.

 Quality preservation doesn't come easily.
 Most cases are severly compromised by obstructive laws, vast distances, poor planning, and tight budgets.
-We need cryonics facilities in every major city just as a basic starting point.
-Consumers of cryonics services cannot be passive.
-There's a lot that each person can do to help cryonics grow and to improve their own treatment.
+We need people to help us build cryonics facilities in major cities.
+We also need cryonics clinicians, people who are excited about making a career out of cryonics.

 This scan demonstrates the complexity of neurons.